-There are four gateways into the community (not necessarily discharge):
+There are five gateways into the community (not necessarily discharge):

-- To rehabilitate a person to the extent that the discharge arrangement would NOT amount to confinement (i.e. the support might restrict but not deprive the person of liberty) - For the person to lack capacity to decide on the community arrangements amounting to a DoL and the relevant authorisation to be in place under the Mental Capacity Act 2005 - To be successful in an application for absolute discharge (see below) - To be given permission for long term section 17(3) leave, where custody is delegated to another authority.
-This would not be a discharge but can allow for support in the least restrictive setting (see below).
+- To rehabilitate a person to the extent that the discharge arrangement would NOT amount to an objective DoL - For the person to lack capacity to consent to the community arrangements amounting to DoL and the relevant authorisation to be in place - For the person to have capacity to consent to the community arrangements amounting to DoL and the authorisation from the Inherent Jurisdiction to be in place (see below) - To be successful in an application for absolute discharge (see below) - To be given permission for long term section 17(3) leave, where custody is delegated to another authority.
+This would not be considered to be a discharge but can allow for support in the least restrictive setting (see below).